 Realise (verb) 1.
 Become fully aware of (something) as a fact; understand clearly 2.
 Cause to happen 3.
 Give actual or physical form to 4.
 Make (a profit) from a transaction.

 Realising Geoff Currie

 I’m a business mentor and I get a real buzz out of what I do.
 I love working with business owners to help them develop the potential of their business.
 I also love spending time with my family, playing guitar, practising martial arts and cycling.
 I’ve learned how to run a successful business and still have the time to enjoy everything else I love.
 I’ve achieved a Work / Life Balance and now I mentor others so they can do the same.

-I grew up in a country town back when target shooting was a school sport.
-At the age of 12 I turned my electronics hobby into a business by collecting old, busted TVs and cobbling them back to life.
-Sure, I was only making 20 bucks a unit but that was more than my pals were making from their paper round.
+I grew up in a country town back when target shooting was part of school sports day.
+When I was 12 I turned my electronics hobby into a business by collecting busted TV sets, bringing them back to life and selling them.
+OK, I was only making 20 bucks a set but that was more than my pals were making doing paper rounds.

-So I finally sat down and worked out exactly what I was good at; what I did best to add value.
-My whole life up to that point had been a series of situations where I’d needed to lean things fast, get to the heart of the matter, break things down into their simplest form, understand, and act.
+I considered exactly what I was good at and what I did best to add value.
+I realised my life up to that point was a series of situations where I’d needed to lean things fast, get to the heart of the matter, break things down into their simplest form, understand, and act.
 I condensed those skills and experiences into the foundation I use to mentor business owners.
 The guys in the same overworked, time-poor state I use to be in.